Information about Anilao

-Anilao is a barangay (small administrative district) in the municipality of Mabini, Batangas that is dubbed as the birthplace of scuba diving in the Philippines.
-Its close proximity to Metro Manila, around 3 hours drive away, has also made it one of the most popular quick weekend getaways for visitors and frequented by local and international divers for its vibrant underwater scene.
+Anilao is a barangay (small administrative district) in the municipality of Mabini, Batangas, that is dubbed as the birthplace of scuba diving in the Philippines.
+It sits about 90 KM from Manila City, which makes it one of the most popular quick weekend getaways for tourists, especially diving enthusiasts, due to its vibrant underwater scenery.

-Scuba Diving is the main draw of Anilao.
-Many experienced divers call it a paradise for underwater macro photography as well as a treasure-trove for colorful and unique nudibranch species.
-There are more than 20 known dive sites in Anilao including The Cathedral, Arthur’s Rock, Twin Rocks, Ligpo Island, Koala, Bethlehem, Beatrice Rock, Devil’s Point, Layag-Layag, and Kirby’s Rock among others.
-It is also very close to the Verde Island Passage which is regarded as the “Center of the Center of Marine Biodiversity in the World.”
-Dive rates range from P1,500 to P3,000 depending on whether gears are brought by the guest or will be rented from the shops and if meals are included in the package.
+Many experienced divers call it a paradise for underwater macro photography as well as a treasure trove for colorful and unique nudibranch species.
+There are more than 20 known dive sites in Anilao, including The Cathedral, Arthur’s Rock, Twin Rocks, Ligpo Island, Koala, Bethlehem, Beatrice Rock, Devil’s Point, Layag-Layag, and Kirby’s Rock, among others.
+It is also very close to the Verde Island Passage, which is regarded as the “Center of the Center of Marine Biodiversity in the World.”

 Since Anilao is mainly a diving destination, it's best to visit between December and May, as this is generally when the dry seasons starts and ends in the Philippines.
 While you can still dive the rest of the year, it's recommended to avoid diving when there are heavy rains.